Praayassh/Task-Scheduler-Core-Java/README.md

 Introduction : <br>
-This is a console based core java coding where the concept of map, executors service and file handling is specialized with oops concept.
+This is a console based core java coding where the concept of collection framework, executors service and file handling is specialized with oops concept.

 Features : <br>